 Bluebonnet of Cedar Park has incorporated into its building a special reinforced storm room large enough for all children and staff in case of strong winds.
 This room is equipped with steel shutters and a steel door, battery-powered lighting, reinforced ceilings and extra strong walls bolted to the foundation.
 We are proud to say that this room was built based on a design developed by Texas Tech University and commissioned by the Federal Emergency Management Administration (FEMA).

-Both the Bluebonnet Schools are accredited by NAEYC (National Association for the Education of Young Children), which is widely recognized as the “gold standard” of national preschool accreditations.
-Our voluntary accreditation means that both Bluebonnet schools follow higher standards in our operations than those required by our state licensing with Texas Department of Family and Protective Services.
+Bluebonnet School is accredited by NAEYC (National Association for the Education of Young Children), which is widely recognized as the “gold standard” of national preschool accreditations.
+Our voluntary accreditation means that both Bluebonnet schools follow higher standards in our operations than those required by our state licensing with Texas Department of Health and Human Services.

 Our school has an open door policy and we welcome parents to visit at any time.
 We also encourage parents to visit the classroom with your child for short periods of time, if possible, during the transition time into the new classroom.
 In addition, Bluebonnet hosts special events that parents are encouraged to attend throughout the year.

 Our optional enrichment classes are a convenience for parents, allowing children to take advantage of these classes during the week while at Bluebonnet.
 Specific classes available may vary by season and availability of our teachers.
-Swim lessons in our onsite pool at Cedar Park are taught in two-week sessions during the warm months.
-Offered at both schools are classes in chess, piano, ukulele and guitar taught by our resident music teacher.
+Swim lessons in our onsite pool are taught in two-week sessions during the summer.
+Offered are, classes in chess, piano, ukulele and guitar taught by our resident music teacher.

-Outside vendors are carefully vetted before they are invited to offer their classes at Bluebonnet.
-Programs currently provided include skills development in soccer, gymnastics, dance, karate and general sports.
+Programs are offered by carefully vetted outside vendors such as swim lessons , gymnastics, dance class, chess, socccer, and others.
 Payment is made directly to these vendors.
 Ask the front desk for a list of current enrichment providers.

 Music is very much a part of the classroom routine at Bluebonnet.
 Songs and recorded music are frequently part of each teacher’s planned activities.
 Also, classical music is played daily throughout the building.